bgp92/clusi/README.md

 * explore `config/env/production.js` for production environment configuration options

 ## Testing Your Application
-You can run the full test suite included with MEAN.JS with the test task:
+You can run the full test suite included with Clusiana with the test task:

 ```bash
 $ grunt test